How To Protect Your WordPress Site From A Brute-Force Attack

 Rename or delete your install.php, upgrade.php and readme.html files.

 These files are not required after installation and can be deleted.
-If you don’t want to delete these files, then just rename them.
+If you don’t want to delete these files, just rename them.

 WP Theme Editor Menu